Debond-Protocol/tlv-poc/README.md

  |
 —-------------------------------------------------<< AUCTION >>—-------------------------------------------------
-41		Final Bidder		Hex, 20 bytes		Address of the Final Bidder 42		End Time		Unix TIme, 4 bytes	End Time of the Auction 43		Final Price		Number, 4 Bytes	        Closing Price of the Auction
+41		Final Bidder		Hex, 20 bytes		Address of the Final Bidder 42		End Time		Unix Time, 4 bytes	End Time of the Auction 43		Final Price		Number, 4 Bytes	        Closing Price of the Auction
  |
  |